VeriHash/unpool_validator_tools/README.md

 Queue a validator for registration with Unpool.fi's MEV smoothing contracts

 positional arguments:
-  endpoint              The Web3 JSON RPC endpoint proxyContractAddress  The address of the proxy contract used for registration proxyContractABIFilename
+  endpoint              The Execution Layer JSON RPC endpoint proxyContractAddress  The address of the proxy contract used for registration proxyContractABIFilename
                         The filename of the JSON-formatted ABI of the proxy contract